rustacean-station/rustacean-station.org/_episodes/interviews/2023-01-08-matt-butcher.md

 - [@30:27] - [Krustlet](https://krustlet.dev/)
 - [@36:21] - Edge Computing
 - [@41:05] - Fermyon Cloud
-- [@50:48] - Where to learn more about Fremyon Cloud
+- [@50:48] - Where to learn more about Fermyon Cloud
 - [@52:58] - Parting thoughts

 ## Credits